akdel/OptiScan/README.md

 ### Running from OptiScan dashboard

-While ordinarily OptiScan is best used from the command line, a dashboard is available.
+While ordinarily OptiScan is best used from the command line, a dashboard is also available.
  It is built as a web application with [`Dash`](https://github.com/plotly/dash).
 In this interface, you can execute molecule detection/extraction and inspect the raw molecules and